You spend a lot of time in the tunnel.

-But you learned to ignore that weakling in your head long ago.
-Way back, in grammar school, playing basketball, you learned to stuff the pain way down and keep going.
-Racing down the court on the fast break, ball barely staying in front of you, legs barely staying under you, chest heaving with so little air, 9 players racing behind you.
-5 trying desperately to catch you and steal the ball before you hit the lay-up at the end of the court.
-You weren’t fast then, nor were you big.
+Way back in grammar school, playing basketball, you learned to stuff the pain down and keep going.
+Racing down the court on the fast break, ball barely staying in front of you, legs barely staying under you, chest heaving, players racing behind you, desperately trying to catch you before you hit the lay-up.
+You learned what to do with the pain.
+You weren’t fast then, nor were you ever big.
 In fact, the only thing you had going for you back then is the same thing you have going for you now—you’re ornery and you don’t give up.
 You don’t ever give up.
 If aggression and stubbornness earned medals, your chest would be full of brightly colored ribbons.

 Quit.
 You suck.
 Why aren’t you done yet?
 Your stupid head again.
 Shut the hell up.

 Hands on the bar.
 One.
 Two.
 You drop off.

 Suddenly and inexplicably, one voice breaks through: “C’mon.
 I got you.
 Get on the bar.”